jackwang0108/AlexNet/README.md

   I have tested both, and find the first way runs fast and achieves higher accuracy.
 So, I also write a `CifarAlexNet` which shifts the kernel size of the first convolution layers.
 - Training `PascalVOC2012` takes too much time since my poor GPU cannot support.
 I roughly run the `PascalVOC2012` about 100~200 epochs, and finding the accuracy can be further promoted to meet the result claimed in the paper.
 - Current version is V2 where I basically rewrite all the code, so, you can only pull the v2 branch and run the codes.
+- Since checkpoints are too large, I will not upload the results

 ## Findings